 Plenty of Reasons to Enjoy this Park

-We were particularly impressed by the park and their use of winding trails and access ramps to some of the gazebos to add visual interest to what basically is a very narrow space.
+We were particularly impressed by their use of winding trails and access ramps to some of the gazebos to add visual interest to what basically is a very narrow space.

 Upon entering the park, there were signs with various rules and regulations for its use.
 There also was a uniquely Florida sign, warning that there are alligators present on the property.
 While we didn’t see any gators, we did see a lot of squirrels, grackles, fish and various other wildlife.

-Most of them were unimpressed by us humans as we strolled along the concrete pathway, enjoying the scenery.
+Most of the animals were largely unimpressed by us humans as we strolled along the concrete pathway, enjoying the scenery.

-Following this lovely experience, we are encouraged to picnic more and blog about it.
+Following this lovely experience, we are encouraged to have more picnics and blog about it.
 Moreover, we have been assured that being outside can improve short-term memory, reduce stress and boost creativity,

 But more about that later.
-Our message is don’t wait until National Picnic Day to go and enjoy a picnic.
+Our message is don’t wait until National Picnic Day to go and enjoy a real Florida picnic.